 Constructing Excellence South West Innovation Award 2016

-Schueco Excellence Award – Judges’ Special Award 2016
+Schueco Excellence for Design and Innovation – Judges’ Special Award 2016